Speakers BureauTalks and Living History Presentations for Your Community

 No. Although children and students enjoy most Speakers Bureau programs, these presentations are designed for adult audiences and must remain open to the general public.
 Educators are welcome to contact speakers from the catalog directly to inquire about classroom availability independent of VHC.

-For-profit companies, or nonprofits booking more than two programs in a year, will not be eligible for the subsidy but can participate by paying VHC a program fee of $300 for a talk or $400 for a living history program, plus any additional costs requested by the speaker.
+For-profit companies, or nonprofits booking more than three programs in a year, will not be eligible for the subsidy but can participate by paying VHC a program fee of $300 for a talk or $400 for a living history program, plus any additional costs requested by the speaker.

 Will VHC pay for a speaker not listed in the catalog?